DrJonYearsley/Phenograss/README.md

 # Phenograss
-Scripts from the grassland phenology project
+Scripts from the EPA funded grassland phenology project

+Project is described at http://www.ucd.ie/ecomodel/phenology.html